artkoder/events-bot/docs/weather.md

 - `/delbutton <post_url>` – remove all buttons from a post and delete any stored weather button data so they do not reappear.

 - `/weatherposts` – list registered weather posts.
 Append `update` to refresh all posts immediately.
-Each entry shows the post link followed by the rendered weather header including sea temperature when a sea location is registered.
+Each entry shows the post link and current weather header with a *Stop weather* button.
+Pressing the button removes the weather header and stops further updates.

 ### Templates